-“My first encounter with term “Legacy Systems” was during the adoption period of RDBM systems, mid to late eighties.
-Yes, there was a time when you could put your job in jeopardy in even suggesting that you would include a “Relational Data Base Management System” in a software architecture.
-ISAM, flat files, and other creative indexing techniques where the safe way to go.
-In the decade before, Dr. Codd (IBM System R – “In Codd we Trust”) and Michael Stonebraker (Ingres) where competing over definition of what exactly made up a relational database and what was the most logical data manipulation languages.
+“My first encounter with the term “Legacy Systems” was during the adoption period of RDBM systems, the mid to late eighties.
+Yes, there was a time when you could put your job in jeopardy by even suggesting that you would include a “Relational Data Base Management System” in software architecture.
+ISAM, flat files, and other creative indexing techniques were a safe way to go.
+In the decade before, Dr. Codd (IBM System R – “In Codd we Trust”) and Michael Stonebraker (Ingres) were competing over the definition of what exactly made up a relational database and what was the most logical data manipulation languages.
 SQL or QUEL?

 Repeating Historical Patterns in IT

 I found this point of KC Richard’s quotation, particularly of interest.
 Here is why, and it is quite pertinent to SAP.
 According to SAP, relational (actually row-oriented) databases are now legacy, and column-oriented databases are recommended by SAP.

 As I have covered in multiple articles on HANA, such as When Articles Exaggerate HANA’s Benefits, this is an oversimplification.
 Column-oriented databases have a specific purpose, and their benefits do not generalized to all usage types.